Ramkumar175/annotell-python/docs-src/docs/input-api/overview.md

 If image quality if of central importance and sequnces are not large then it's recommended to supply individual camera images instead of videos.

 ## Image, Video & Pointcloud Resources
-Every single file containing binary sensor data (e.g. image, video or pointcloud files) is represented as a `Resource`, with `Image`, `PointCloud` or `VideoFrame` all being sub-classes of it.
+Every single file containing binary sensor data (e.g. image, video or pointcloud files) is represented as a `Resource`, with `Image`, `PointCloud` and `VideoFrame` all being subclasses of it.

 ```python reference
 https://github.com/annotell/annotell-python/blob/f2b941373b1dff4297d7705ef0f2587eadbca7b3/annotell-input-api/annotell/input_api/model/input/resources/resource.py#L7-L12